 This Quarterly Report contains forward-looking statements.
 These forward-looking statements involve a number of risks and uncertainties.
-Such forward-looking statements include statements about the benefits to be derived from NUPLAZID, DAYBUE and other drug candidates, the potential market opportunities for pimavanserin and other drug candidates, our strategy for the commercialization of NUPLAZID and DAYBUE, our plans for exploring and developing pimavanserin and trofinetide for indications other than in PDP or Rett syndrome, respectively, our plans and timing with respect to seeking regulatory approvals, the potential commercialization of any of our drug candidates that receive regulatory approval, the progress, timing, results or implications of clinical trials and other development activities involving NUPLAZID, DAYBUE and other drug candidates, our strategy for discovering, developing and, if approved, commercializing drug candidates, our existing and potential future collaborations, our estimates of future payments, revenues and profitability, our estimates regarding our capital requirements, future expenses and need for additional financing, possible changes in legislation, and other statements that are not historical facts, including statements which may be preceded by the words "believes," "expects," "hopes," "may," "will," "plans," "intends," "estimates," "could," "continues," "seeks," "aims," "projects," "predicts," "pro forma," "anticipates," "potential" or similar words.
+Such forward-looking statements include statements about the benefits to be derived from NUPLAZID, DAYBUE and other drug candidates, the potential market opportunities for pimavanserin and other drug candidates, our strategy for the commercialization of NUPLAZID and DAYBUE, our plans for exploring and developing pimavanserin and trofinetide for indications other than in PDP or Rett syndrome, respectively, our plans and timing with respect to seeking regulatory approvals, the potential commercialization of any of our drug candidates that receive regulatory approval, the progress, timing, results or implications of clinical trials and other development activities involving NUPLAZID, DAYBUE and other drug candidates, our strategy for discovering, developing and, if approved, commercializing drug candidates, our existing and potential future collaborations, our estimates of future payments, revenues and profitability, our estimates regarding our capital requirements, future expenses and need for additional financing, possible changes in legislation, and other statements that are not historical facts, including statements which may be preceded by the words "believes," "expects," "hopes," "may," "will," "plans," "intends," "estimates," "could," "should," "would," "continues," "seeks," "aims," "projects," "predicts," "pro forma," "anticipates," "potential" or similar words.
 For forward-looking statements, we claim the protection of the Private Securities Litigation Reform Act of 1995.
-Readers of this Quarterly Report are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date on which they are made.
-We undertake no obligation to update or revise publicly any forward-looking statements.
+Readers of this Quarterly Report are cautioned not to place undue reliance on these forward-looking statements.
 Actual events or results may differ materially from our expectations.
-Important factors that could cause actual results to differ materially from those stated or implied
+Important factors that could cause actual results to differ materially from those stated or implied by our forward-looking statements include, but are not limited to, the risk factors set forth under the section captioned "R